Terms and Conditions of Carriage

 "Account Application" means the account application form on the face page of these terms and conditions.

-"Act" means the Carriage of Goods Act 1979 as amended, replaced or re-enacted from time to time.
+"Act" means the Contract and Commercial Law Act 2017, Part 5, Subpart 1 as amended, replaced or re-enacted from time to time.

 "Administration Charges" means any administration charges by the Company to the Customer in its sole discretion.